 - Have their children wash their hands frequently.

 State regulations mandating the testing for lead in water in all public New York schools went into effect on Sept.
 6, 2016.
 To comply with these state laws, the DOE has been testing all water outlets in all New York City schools for lead.
+Schools are to undergo water testing for lead every three years.
 Chapter leaders should have received the results from the testing conducted at schools via their principals.
 As part of this state regulation, notification letters on the results must be sent to school staff and parents of students.
 You may also access your school’s results on the DOE's Water Safety website.

 The UFT Safety and Health department receives all reports from the DOE and is monitoring the testing to ensure notification and remediation occurs according to these new laws.
 We are also recommending that chapter leaders walk through their schools to ensure that where there were elevated levels that those particular sinks or fountains are not used for drinking.
 Do note that because lead does not absorb through the skin, state regulations do not require sinks that can be used for handwashing to be shut off if a sign is posted to tell people that the water is NOT to be used for drinking but can be used for handwashing.
 The sign is only a temporary measure.
 Water service to outlets with the express purpose of drinking or cooking (i.e., fountains and kitchen sinks) must be shut off.
 Notify us if this is not being followed.